dhrubo55/personal-blog/content/posts/day-57-understand-and-compare-use-case-of-random-threadlocalrandom-and-securerandom.md

 relative = false

 +++
-Random class

-ThreadLocalRandom

-* how it works
-* where to use

-SecureRandom

-* how it works
-* where to use

 To generate random numbers in java there are 4 given ways by the api.
 In java 17 new generic api and some other api's was introduced.

 1. Random Class